 Requests for communication circuits to Trading Party DR sites should be submitted for approval in exactly the same way as requests for connections to Trading Party main sites.
-If approved, then The Company will assign a specific IP address for use by the Trading Party for their DR servers.
+If approved, then National Grid ESO will assign a specific IP address for use by the Trading Party for their DR servers.
 This will be a different IP address to that assigned for the main site servers.

-In the event that participants lose facilities at their main site and need to invoke DR facilities, then The Company Operational WAN should already be configured to allow access from the IP address assigned for DR use.
-It may, however, be necessary to contact The Company support (on the telephone number given in section 5.0) for other reasons, for example to align EDT sequence numbers.
+In the event that participants lose facilities at their main site and need to invoke DR facilities, then the National Grid ESO Operational WAN should already be configured to allow access from the IP address assigned for DR use.
+It may, however, be necessary to contact National Grid ESO support (on the telephone number given in section 5.0) for other reasons, for example to align EDT sequence numbers.